percona/everest-doc/docs/install/installEverest.md

     everestctl install
     ```

     Enter the specific names for the namespaces you want Percona Everest to manage, separating each name with a comma.

-[These](../use/multi-namespaces.md#default-namespaces-in-percona-everest) namespaces are restricted and cannot be used for deploying databases.
-Make sure that you enter **at least** one namespace.
+    If you do not specify a namespace, the `everest` namespace gets provisioned by default.

+    You can skip provisioning the database namespace during initial installation by using the flag `--skip-db-namespace`.

+    ??? example "Example"
+        ```
+        everestctl install --skip-db-namespace
+        ```

     **Alternative command**